• Menu

 Put Yourself in the Hiring Manager’s Shoes

-Take some time to think about the hiring manager’s user experience and how he/she will encounter your profile at every stage of the candidate search as well as what might be appealing in the hiring manager’s ideal candidate.
+Take some time to think about how the hiring manager will encounter your profile at every stage of the candidate search.
+What might be appealing in the hiring manager’s ideal candidate?
 Think about the brand you are trying to portray.
 You don’t have to spend money on a professional headshot but try to aim for something with high resolution, neatly cropped around the face, a whole lot of personality (including a smile) and something that is perceived as approachable.
 The same goes for your headline.
-Check out this blog post on How to Write the Perfect Linkedin Headline.
+You will have mere seconds to draw the hiring manager in.
+Your LinkedIn headline is the one profile part with the power to do this.
+So think about how the hiring manager searches and focus on those profile parts above all!

 More is More

 Two places hiring managers tend to look are the summary and experience.
-Much like your resume they are looking to see where you worked, for how long and in what capacity.
-Take full advantage of the characters available in the summary section for the purpose of really letting your professional brand and goals shine as well as beefing up your keywords and SEO factor.
-For your work experience think about how you have impacted the organization or department in which you work and include this information accordingly.
+Much like your resume they are looking to see how your career path has tracked.
+Take full advantage of the characters available in the summary section for the purpose of really letting your professional brand shine.

-Communicating your value, skills and abilities is super important in attracting a hiring manager’s attention but don’t overlook the fact that hiring managers (like most people) have shorter attention spans when it comes to surfing online.
-Avoid copy/pasting your resume bullets into the experience section (one of my biggest pet peeves) and instead, focus on adding content that speaks to your role and achievements.
-Really try to tighten up your experience section leading with a brief role & responsibilities summary and your strongest results therein (not every single task you’ve ever performed).
-Take advantage of Linkedin’s additional parts especially those with visual appeal (think online portfolio).
-Videos, presentations and other media are great ways to speak to your marketing skills while keeping the hiring manager’s attention and even sparking some interest in your ability to walk the walk.
+Communicating your value, skills and abilities are super important for attracting a hiring manager’s attention.
+However, don’t overlook the fact that hiring managers (like most people) have shorter attention spans when it comes to surfing online.
+Avoid copy/pasting your resume bullets into the experience section (one of my biggest pet peeves).
+This will be extremely boring content.
+Instead, focus on adding content that speaks to your role and achievements.
+Really try to tighten up your experience section leading with a brief role & responsibilities summary.
+Follow with your strongest results.
+Don’t include every single task you’ve ever performed.
+Just stick to the most relevant roles/responsibilities/results.
+Take advantage of LinkedIn’s additional parts especially those with visual appeal (think online portfolio).
+Videos, presentations and other media are great ways to speak to your marketing skills while also keeping the hiring manager’s attention.
+They may even spark some interest in your ability to walk the talk.

 What it Really Comes Down To